StephanStu/System-Monitor-for-Linux/README.md

-# System Monitor for Linux (as part of Udacity's C++ Nanodegree Program)
+# System-Monitor-for-Linux
 This is my solution for the 2nd project in Udacity's C++ Nanodegree Program.
 The goal of this project is to complete a system monitor running on Linux.
 The initial code-base for the system monitor project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) can be found [here](https://github.com/udacity/CppND-System-Monitor-Project-Updated).
 ![System Monitor](images/monitor.png)

 ## Supported Operating Systems
-This program is tested with Ubuntu 16.04.6 LTS.
+This program is tested with 16.04.6 LTS.
 [Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students that this program was tested with.

 ## Dependencies